 The 2017 Tax Reform Law made some drastic cuts to entertainment expenses and many entertainment expenses are no longer deductible.
-Beginning with the 2018 tax year, here's what has changed:
+Beginning with the 2018 tax year and going forward, here's what has changed:

-- Business lunches are still deductible at 50%.
-So, a businessperson or salesperson can take a client to lunch to discuss business and an employee eating lunch while traveling are still deductible.
+But business meal costs are still deductible at 50%.
+So, a businessperson or salesperson can take a client to lunch to discuss business and the meal cost is still deductible.

 Entertainment Expenses vs. Advertising and Promotion Expenses

 If your business entertains the general public for the purpose of advertising or promotion, this cost is fully deductible as a business expense.

 For example, if a children's clothing store pays for the expense of hiring a clown at a community event, that might be considered promotion rather than entertainment.